 - The best Oregon Collaborative Divorce attorneys will pursue positive relationships with other collaboratively trained professionals.
 Unlike a traditional litigated approach, Collaborative Divorce is a team effort.
 This means that the lawyers must work together with each other effectively, as well as with team financial specialists, child specialists, or team/individual coaches.
 Oregon Collaborative Divorce works best when the team is working together effectively for the benefit of the family undergoing the process.
 If a lawyer takes an adversarial approach in this team environment, the whole system suffers.

-At Brittle & Brittle P.C., our founders and partners Jill Brittle and Adam Brittle have both been collaboratively trained since 2010.
-Contact one of our Collaborative Divorce lawyers today to schedule a consultation.
+At Jill Brittle Family Law Group, the owner, Jill Brittle has been trained since 2010.
+Contact our Collaborative Divorce lawyer today to schedule a consultation.